beberlei/DoctrineExtensions/README.markdown

-# Some Doctrine 2 Extensions
+# Doctrine 2 Extensions, primarily, for MySQL

-This package contains several extensions to Doctrine 2 that hook into the facilities of Doctrine and offer new functionality or tools to use Doctrine 2 more efficently.
+This package contains several extensions to Doctrine 2 that hook into the facilities of Doctrine and offer new functionality or tools to use Doctrine 2 more efficiently.

+## Disclaimer

+This is an unsanctioned fork of https://github.com/beberlei/DoctrineExtensions since he seems to have gone off grid and is not merging pull requests.

+I am primarily interested in a central store of additional MySQL functions for Doctrine2 with decent lexers, and the repository this is a fork from is the most complete I came across.

+I will happily merge in PR's from the original repo on request, I'm only going to merge the stuff I need otherwise, if you have something waiting on beberlie's repo feel free to resubmit it here and I'll check it over and merge it in.

 ## Including DoctrineExtensions